-A total of 207 responses were received at the time of preparation of this article.
-Here is the result of the analysis performed using above referred categories.
+This survey received a total of 207 responses at the time of preparation of this article.
+Here is the result of the analysis performed using the above-referred categories.

-As evident here, rave from Medidata and Inform were the two products preferred by majority of respondents.
-Roughly half of the responses indicated a favorable view about Medidata.
-While, more than 30% responses favored Inform.
+- The majority of respondents prefer Rave from Medidata and Inform.
+Roughly half of the responses indicated a favorable view of Medidata, while more than 30% of feedbacks favored Inform.

-There were some negative responses as well, which was expected.
-But, it’s interesting to note that Rave and Inform had negligible numbers of negative responses.
+- There were some negative responses as well.
+But, it’s interesting to note that Rave and Inform had negligible negative feedback.

-Oracle RDC was the only product that had more negative responses than the positive ones.
+- Oracle RDC was the only product with more negative responses than positive ones.

 Results of another survey on EDC systems other than Rave

-Independent of above referred survey, another survey was also performed by a different user to find recommendations on products other than rave.
-Since Rave stood out as an undisputed winner among the respondents in earlier survey, findings of the second survey becomes important to assess the second choice for an eCRF system.
+A different user performed a survey to find recommendations on products other than a rave.
+Since Rave stood out as an undisputed winner among the respondents in the earlier survey, the findings of the second survey become crucial to assess the second choice for an eCRF system.

 - What is an eCRF in clinical trials? – Illingworth Research Group